 In arid and semi-arid parts of sub-Saharan Africa, pastoralism is a well-suited way of life.
-In Ethiopia pastoral area cover more than 62% of the national land area (EARO, 2003), which support about 9.8 million people of which 56% are pastoral, 32% are agropastoral and remaining 22% are urban dwellers (EEA, 2005).
+In Ethiopia pastoral area cover more than 62% of the national land area ??EARO, 2003), which support about 9.8 million people of which 56% are pastoral, 32% are agropastoral and remaining 22% are urban dwellers ??EEA, 2005).
 It contribute about 30% of the GDP and 90% of the hard currency from live animal export and employs about 27% of the national population (Amaha, 2003).
 However, this communities are marginalized and generally not given due consideration in wider sociopolitical analysis (Simenew et al., 2013) of the country relative to Highland area.

-Camels live in the vast pastoral areas in Africa and Asia, Ethiopia stands third in camel population in Africa by possesses over 2.4 million dromedary camels (FAO, 2010), which is all owned by pastoral.
-In this harsh area, camels produce milk even during the dry season when milk from cattle is scarce (Bekeleet al., 2002), because of this outstanding performance pastoralists of eastern Ethiopia mainly rely on camels for their livelihood, without camel their life can be jeopardized.
-However, despite its significant contribution camel is one of the neglected domestic livestock by the scientific community in Ethiopia (Yesihak and Bekele, 2003), until recently.
-Even regarding camel milk, very little is known and understood about its marketing, despite its critical and increasingly relevant role for the pastoral/agro-pastoral food security (Nori, 2010).
+Camels live in the vast pastoral areas in Africa and Asia, Ethiopia stands third in camel population in Africa 46 by possesses over 2.4 million dromedary camels (FAO, 2010), which is all owned by pastoral.
+In this harsh area, 47 camels produce milk even during the dry season when milk from cattle is scarce ??Bekeleet al., 2002), because of 48 this outstanding performance pastoralists of eastern Ethiopia mainly rely on camels for their livelihood, without 49 camel their life can be jeopardized.
+However, despite its significant contribution camel is one of the neglected 50 domestic livestock by the scientific community in Ethiopia ??Yesihak and Bekele, 2003), until recently.
+Even 51 regarding camel milk, very little is known and understood about its marketing, despite its critical and increasingly 52 relevant role for the pastoral/agro-pastoral food security (Nori, 2010).
+53

 Ethiopia produces about 75,000 tons of camel milk (Felleke, 2003).
-However, pastoralists have not economically benefitted to the extent they ought to from the milk produced (Bedilu et al., 2015) because their participation in market-led dairy development has not been widespread.
-Hence, increasing pastoral market participation as well as developing chain competitiveness and efficiency are valuable strategies for poverty alleviation and food security in arid and semiarid part of Ethiopia.
-According to CSA (2015), for the year 2014, out of the total milk production only 6% was sold.
-This low volume of sale is attributed to marketrelated issues such as, low collaboration among dairy value chain actors, bargaining on price setting, weak market integration, forging forward and backward linkages, lack of relevant market information, lack of meeting the market quality and safety requirement (Andualem, 2015; Ketema et al., 2016), and lack of market-oriented production.

-One of the necessary condition for producers to reap economic benefits is the provision of assured milk market outlets (Bardhan et al., 2012).
-However, scant attention has been given on analyzing the factors that determine dairy producers' channel choice (Berhanu et al., 2013), especially there have been relatively few studies to quantitatively asses milk market outlet issue (Falkowski et al., 2008), even though market access is one of the major limitations in harnessing opportunities in camel milk production, as camels live most of the time in remote area their milk accessibility could be difficult.
-The major camel milk marketing channels through which pastoral and agro-pastoral of eastern Ethiopia can deliver their camel milk are consumer channel, assembler channel, retailer channel and commission agent channel.
+However, pastoralists have not economically 54 55 benefitted to the extent they ought to from the milk produced (Bedilu et al., 2015) because their participation 56 in market-led dairy development has not been widespread.
+Hence, increasing pastoral market participation as 57 well as developing chain competitiveness and efficiency are valuable strategies for poverty alleviation and food 58 security in arid and semi- One of the necessary condition for producers to reap economic benefits is the provision of assured milk market outlets (Bardhan et al., 2012).
+However, scant attention has been given on analyzing the 59 factors that determine dairy producers' channel choice (Berhanu et al., 2013), especially there have been relatively 60 few studies to quantitatively asses milk market outlet issue (Falkowski et al., 2008), even though market access 61 is one of the major limitations in harnessing opportunities in camel milk production, as camels live most of the 62 time in remote area their milk accessibility could be difficult.
+The major camel milk marketing channels 1 II.
+63 Material and Methods through which pastoral and agro-pastoral of eastern Ethiopia can deliver their camel milk 64 are consumer channel, assembler channel, retailer channel and commission agent channel.
+65

 To maximize the benefits that pastoral and agro-pastoral earn, they have to make an appropriate decision as to where and to whom they should sell their camel milk produce.
-Identifying these factors is very important regarding determining areas of interventions for effective policy formulations and to integrate pastoral and agro-pastoral into the modern marketing channels.
+Identifying these factors is very important regarding determining areas of interventions for effective policy formulations and to integrate pastoral and agropastoral into the modern marketing channels.
 Consequently, the research is aimed at providing an empirical basis for identifying camel milk market channel choices of pastoral/agro-pastoral.
 In doing so, the study attempts to contribute to filling the knowledge gap by assessing factors affecting camel milk market outlet choices in eastern Ethiopia.